DaminduDeSilva/Alumni-Hub/USER_GUIDE.md

 3.  **Field Admin reviews data** (Notified via Bell Icon).
 4.  **Admin approves user** -> User becomes **Verified Member**.
 5.  **Verified Member** is notified via Bell Icon and can now:
-    *   Search the Directory.
     *   Register for Events.
     *   Update their Profile.
-6.  **Super Admin** oversees the whole process and manages the Field Admin team.
+6.  **Super Admin** oversees the whole process and manages the Field Admin team and Directory.